rareval48/Eng-4--Pi-in-the-Sky-/README.md

 # Designing

 ## Initial Design
-Our initial plan is to make a nuke shaped device that wil be launched and protect the ascent and decent of the rasberry pi.
+Our initial plan is to make a nuke shaped device that wil be launched and protect the ascent and decent of the raspberry pi.
 We also ended up making a onshape design so that we were able to compare it to all the components that we needed.
 Initial design and reference picture:

 <img src="https://user-images.githubusercontent.com/71342195/204313376-51ca5328-9db9-49df-b2a6-f57427667dd3.png" width="300px"><img src="https://user-images.githubusercontent.com/71342195/204315696-83aefc91-d7c2-400f-9384-0ba7efb19afa.png" width="200px"><img src="https://user-images.githubusercontent.com/71342195/204319456-e632d12b-2841-421b-b828-0732915cac08.png" width="400px">